-A review of Epilepsy Society’s residential care means that the Society is moving towards providing expert care and accommodation for 100 people with severe epilepsy combined with learning and physical disabilities.
+A review of Epilepsy Society’s residential care means that the Society is moving towards providing expert care and accommodation for over 90 people with severe epilepsy combined with learning and physical disabilities.
 Epilepsy Society also provides rehabilitiation programmes supported by multi disciplinary teams.

 Epilepsy Society also offers a national helpline: 01494 601 400.